There is a financial safety net (albeit limited) for workers who lose their jobs through no fault of their own, such as a layoff or company closure.

 - Forced relocation in retaliation for a whistleblower action

-The UI claim filing process may vary somewhat from state to state, though it is substantially similar.
-Most states allow a person to apply in-person, by phone, using the mail, or online.
-Applicants will supply their name, address, Social Security number, employment history, and other pertinent information.
+The UI claim filing process may vary from state to state.
+Most states allow a person to apply in person, by phone, using the mail, or online.
+Applicants supply their name, address, Social Security number, and employment history.

 The procedure for claims generally follows this sequence: